mertersoyy/Spark-Streaming-Data-Analyst/Mid_Proje/readme.md

 **Docker**

 We need to start Docker on this PC with SSH language.
 We will run Kafka and Nifi with our containers via Docker.
+You can find docker necessary part which is kafka and nifi here {docker-compose.yml}

 sudo apt update
 sudo apt upgrade